 - Loss of the right to own or possess a gun

 - Loss of professional licenses (varies by industry and state)

 Your ability to secure employment and credit will also be seriously affected.

 Get Help Today

 Mario Madrid is a seasoned criminal lawyer whose nearly two decades of practice includes stints as both a prosecutor and a judge.
-He is board-certified in Criminal Law (an honor extended to only 10 percent of Texas criminal lawyers), and he is a proud member of the National College of DUI Defense Attorneys.
+He is Board Certified by the Texas Board of Legal Specialization in Criminal Law (an honor extended to only 10 percent of Texas criminal lawyers), and he is a proud member of the National College of DUI Defense Attorneys.
 If you have been arrested for DWI in Houston, don’t delay — call Madrid Law, PLLC at 713-877-9400 for a free initial discussion of your case.
 Your freedom may depend on it.